dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 The first step is to browse the [element registry](https://www.webcomponents.org).
 Check for the components that you are interested in, then go through the README to know how to import it and use in your web applications.

-The web component registry has two main sections; [elements](https://www.webcomponents.org/elements) and [collections](https://www.webcomponents.org/collections).
+The web component registry has two main sections:

+* [elements](https://www.webcomponents.org/elements): These are custom elements in the registry.
+* [collections](https://www.webcomponents.org/collections): These are sets of custom elements.
+An example is the [awesome-chart-elements collection](https://www.webcomponents.org/collection/StartPolymer/awesome-chart-elements) that contains eight awesome elements for working with charts in a web app.

 An example web component you can install is [juicy-ace-editor](https://www.webcomponents.org/element/Juicy/juicy-ace-editor).
 You can install it by following these processes: